BlondeBurrito/voronoi_mosaic/README.md

 ### 3d

-*NB: 3d functionality is gated behind feature `3d_unstable` as parts of the API are volatile or still under development*
+*NB: parts of the 3d API are volatile or still under development*

 *NB: a concept of tolerance is built into some of the 3d calculations to handle cases where points within a data set are close together, however, if points within the data set are extremely close together then due to floating point arithmetic the conditions for a tetrahedron to be Delaunay can break down and cause undesirable face intersections across sliver (narrow) tetrahedra*